A Game Generative Network Framework with its Application to Relationship Inference: Relationship Inference on Game Generative Network

-For small GGNs (e.g., $n \leq 10$), we can mine the relationships between agents by observation or simple statistical analysis.
-For big GGNs, graph mining approaches are needed.
+For small GGNs (e.g., $n \leq 10$), we can conclude the relationships between agents by observation or simple statistical analysis.
+For big GGNs, it is necessary to apply an automatic network mining method.
 From our definition above, a GGN is essentially a signed network.
 With such cognition, the problem of mining for GGNs is indeed the problem of mining for signed networks \cite{leskovec2010predicting,kunegis2009slashdot,tang2016survey}.
 Since the focus of this paper is on exploring the capabilities of GGN, we design a relatively simple and intuitive method to mine for GGN and observe the power of GGN by using this method.

 The most direct relationship between agents in GGNs is the first-order proximity.
 For each pair linked by an edge $e_{u,v}$ with weight $w_{uv}$, if $w_{uv}>0$, $e_{u,v}$ represents a positive relationship from $u$ to $v$; if $w_{uv}<0$, $e_{u,v}$ represents a negative relationship from $u$ to $v$; otherwise, there is no first-order proximity between $u$ and $v$ represented by $e_{u,v}$.
 Since not all the edges generated are meaningful, we should filter out some edges based on specific cases.
-For instance, given a relationship network of agents, we have the prior knowledge about whether two agents know each other, thus the edges beyond the edges in the relationship network, including self-loops, should be filtered out.
+For instance, given a relationship network of agents, we have prior knowledge about whether two agents know each other, thus the edges beyond the edges in the relationship network, including self-loops, should be filtered out.

 Besides, the first-order proximity cannot represent all relationships between agents, and because the behaviors of agents are not fully reflected in a game, some edges may be missed.
 Based on the multiplicative transitivity \cite{kunegis2009slashdot} of signed networks, if there is an edge with weight $w_{uv}$ between $u$ and $v$, and there is an edge with weight $w_{vx}$ between $v$ and $x$, then there may be a hidden third edge with weight $w_{uv}\cdot w_{vx}$ between $u$ and $x$.
 Multiplicative transitivity is proved by the fact that two agents connected by an even number of negative edges can be considered balance \cite{hage1983structural}.